SpencerDawkins/quic-multipath-scheduling/draft-dawkins-quic-multipath-selection.md

 Readers are invited to open issues and send pull requests with contributed text for this document, but since the document is intended to guide discussion for the QUIC working group, substantial discussion of this document should take place on the QUIC working group mailing list (quic@ietf.org).
 Mailing list subscription and archive details are at https://www.ietf.org/mailman/listinfo/quic.

-## Minimal Terminology {#min-term}

-This document adopts three terms, stolen from {{TS23501}}, that seemed helpful in discussions about multipath in the QUIC working group.

-* Traffic Steering - selecting a path (in {{I-D.ietf-quic-transport}}, this would be "validating a connection").
-* Traffic Switching - selecting a different path (in {{I-D.ietf-quic-transport}}, this would be "migrating a connection").
-* Traffic Splitting - using multiple paths simultaneously (this may require a QUIC extension).

 #Background for this document {#background}

-In this document, "QUIC multipath" is only used as shorthand for "QUIC using multiple paths".
-It does not refer to a specific proposal.

-It cannot be emphasized enough that multiple proposals for "QUIC multipath" have been submitted to the the quic working group (at a minimum, {{I-D.deconinck-quic-multipath}}, {{I-D.an-multipath-quic}}, {{I-D.an-multipath-quic-application-policy}},
-{{I-D.liu-multipath-quic}}, and {{I-D.huitema-quic-mpath-option}}).
+A number of individual draft proposals for "QUIC over multiple paths" have been submitted to the IETF QUIC and INTAREA working groups, dating back as far as 2017.
+The author thinks that the complete list is as follows (and reminders for proposals he missed are welcomed):

+* {{I-D.an-multipath-quic}}
+* {{I-D.an-multipath-quic-application-policy}}
+* {{I-D.an-multipath-quic-traffic-distribution}}
+* {{I-D.chan-quic-owl}}
+* {{I-D.deconinck-quic-multipath}}
+* {{I-D.deconinck-quic-multipath}},
+* {{I-D.huitema-quic-mpath-req}}
+* {{I-D.huitema-quic-mpath-option}})
+* {{I-D.liu-multipath-quic}}
+* {{I-D.piraux-intarea-quic-tunnel-session}}

 {{I-D.bonaventure-iccrg-schedulers}} has also been submitted to the Internet Congestion Control Research Group {{ICCRG-charter}} in the Internet Research Task Force.
 It contains specific proposals for implementing some multipath schedulers, and includes some discussion of path selection relevant to this document.

+{{I-D.dawkins-quic-what-to-do-with-multipath}} was intended to summarize, at a high level, the various proposals for the use of multipath capabilities in QUIC, both inside the IETF and outside the IETF, in order to identify common elements.

+One element that is certainly worth considering is whether the usages being proposed for QUIC over multiple paths can be satisfied using a small number of "building block" strategies.

-#Path Selection Strategies {#strategies}
+#Overview of Proposed Path Selection Strategies {#strategies}

-One point of confusion in QUIC working group discussions was that various proposals (dating back to the use of Multipath TCP {{RFC8684}}, so not QUIC-specific) discussed in working group meetings and on the QUIC mailing list were from various proponents who weren't solving the same problem, so no two of the use cases presented at the QUIC working group virtual interim on Multipath {{QUIC-interim-20-10}} were relying on the same strategies.
+One point of confusion in QUIC working group discussions was that various proposals (dating back to the use of Multipath TCP {{RFC8684}}, so not all QUIC-specific proposals) discussed in working group meetings and on the QUIC mailing list were from various proponents who weren't solving the same problem, so no two of the use cases presented at the QUIC working group virtual interim on Multipath {{QUIC-interim-20-10}} were relying on the same strategies.

 The following strategies were discussed at {{QUIC-interim-20-10}}, and afterwards on the QUIC mailing list.
-These are summarized in this section, described in more detail in {{I-D.dawkins-quic-what-to-do-with-multipath}}, and are attributed to various proposals in that document.
+These are summarized in this section, are described in more detail in {{I-D.dawkins-quic-what-to-do-with-multipath}}, and are attributed to various proposals in that document.

 * Active-Standby - described in {{act-stand}}
 * Latency Versus Bandwidth - described in {{lat-band}}